symfonycorp/symfony-cloud-docs/intro.rst

 Every project you deploy on Platform.sh is built as a *virtual cluster*, containing a series of containers.
 The main branch of your Git repository is always deployed as a production cluster.
 Any other branch can be deployed as a production, staging, or development cluster.

-There are three types of containers within your cluster, all configured by files stored along side your code:
+There are three types of containers within your cluster, all configured by files stored alongside your code:

 * The *Router*, configured in ``.platform/routes.yaml``, is a single nginx process responsible for mapping incoming requests to an Application container, and to optionally provide HTTP caching.